fox-it/dissect-docs/docs/source/projects/dissect.fve/index.rst

 and write the decrypted content to a file.

-If the input file is a disk with multiple volumes/partitions, the output file will be a disk image with the same partition layout, but with the encrypted volumes replaced by their decrypted content.
+If the input file is a disk with multiple volumes/partitions, the output file will be a disk image with the same partition layout, with the encrypted volumes replaced by their decrypted content.
 If the input file is a single encrypted volume, the output file will be a raw image of the decrypted volume.

 .. sphinx_argparse_cli::